 |

 Financial problems almost always arise when someone in the household is a drug user.Drugs cost money.
 Where is that money coming from?
 Drugs are an expensive habit and financial problems arise in any family where there is a user.
 At the same time as the user is spending money on drugs, he or she may not have as much if any earning power.
 From a doctor who is addicted to prescription medication to a son who does not work and uses street drugs, neither may be in a good financial situation.There have been many wives of prominent men who have discovered that the nest egg that they thought was safely in the bank has vanished.
 Likewise an average family with a drug user may find that they have things, including cash, missing.
 Drug addicts can be very underhanded when it comes to getting their fix.
 Things may vanish to be sold or exchanged for drugs, and the user often has a smooth and plausible reason why the items are gone and the family is struggling with financial problems.
+Every household is a little different but here are a few suggestions which may be useful if you are suffering from financial problems or maybe ever avert some of them.
+Family Valuables.
+Make sure all the valuables in the house are accounted for.
+Please do not

-It is also not unknown for a drug user to scare another family member into providing money.
-It may be an older relative or a sibling.
+Drug users can also scare other family member into providing money.
 It is wise to keep an eye open for this type of abuse which is often actual blackmail or threats.
 If items of value have gone it is probably a matter for the police, although I know it is hard for many families to be forced to do this.
 If you can get enough support from the rest of your family then a family intervention could be the next step.
 Make all the participants understand the need for you to work together.
 What if you are short of food or clothing, especially if you have children?
 Try a local food shelf or local Church food bank.
-There may not be enough money for food from the user, but food is seldom sold or exchanged for drugs, so if you find enough food for yourself and your children, you should be able to keep it.
-Same with clothing - try Churches that have a clothes closet or thrift stores.
+For clothing - try Churches that have a clothes closet or thrift stores.
 Also remember that many areas have free things on Craigslist or a freecycle (Yahoo) group.
 Put in a request for the things you need and often people will help out.
-I do not suggest this as a long term solution.
-The solution is obviously to deal with the drug use.
-Short term, finding a winter jacket for a child is urgent - dealing with the financial problems of a drug user will take more time.
-Finally, if your partner is the income producer but is also

 |